Get Help with Your Payroll Tax Problems from a Professional IRS Lawyer

 Late Payroll Tax Deposits and Payments

 If you fail to make your payroll tax payments and deposits on time, the IRS will impose fines and penalties on you.
-Most of them will charge 0.5% of the tax amount owing every month and a 25% penalty for late tax deposits.
+There is a failure to deposit penalty of 2%, but then, depending on the length and severity of the delinquency, you may face additional penalties including the TFRP.
 As a result, to avoid hefty fines and penalties, make sure that your monthly taxes are sent on or before the 15th day of the month after taxes have been withheld from employee paychecks.

 Failure to Withhold and Pay Federal Taxes